 If you do wish to plant flowers in the wild, in a public place then a good first point of contact is to speak to your local parish or town council.
 If you wish to plant along a highway then you should contact our highways helpline on (01482) 395739 for advice.

-If you find an injured or sick animal then the best thing to do is to contact the RSPCA via their direct number on (0300) 1234 999.
-Alternatively you can visit their website for advice on what to do if you find an injured wild animal.
+If you find an injured or sick animal then the best thing to do is to call the RSPCA on (0300) 1234 999.
+Alternatively you can visit the RSPCA website for advice:

 RSPB - Injured and sick animals (external websites)